confetti-framework/docs/logging.md

 Take note of the `MinLevel` configuration option present on the `daily` and `slack` channel configurations in the example above.
-This option determines the minimum "level" a message must be in order to be logged by the channel. loggers.Syslog, which powers Lanvard's logging services, offers all of the log levels defined in the [RFC 5424 specification](https://tools.ietf.org/html/rfc5424): **emergency**, **alert**, **critical**, **error**, ** warning**, **notice**, **info**, and **debug**.
+This option determines the minimum "level" a message must be in order to be logged by the channel. loggers.Syslog, which powers Confetti's logging services, offers all of the log levels defined in the [RFC 5424 specification](https://tools.ietf.org/html/rfc5424): **emergency**, **alert**, **critical**, **error**, ** warning**, **notice**, **info**, and **debug**.